-- 8.01 The minimum regular rate of pay for Employees working under this agreement shall be as per Schedule "A".
-During the term of this agreement wages will be adjusted according to the Letter of Understanding Re: Shop Fireproofing Wage Determination. - Wages shall be paid once a week by cash, cheque or mailed cheque or by direct deposit in a central bank account opened in the name of the Employee or into a designated account of the Employee's choice and not more than 5 days' pay shall be held back.
-If the Employer's cheque is not readily negotiable, for reasons of insufficient funds, said Employer shall on demand by the Union, be compelled to pay wages in cash.
+- 8.01 The minimum regular rate of pay and all adjustments for Employees working under this agreement shall be provided as per Schedule "A". - Wages shall be paid once a week by direct deposit in a central bank account opened in the name of the Employee or into a designated account of the Employee's choice and not more than 5 days' pay shall be held back.
+If payment by direct deposit is not readily available, for reasons of insufficient funds, said Employer shall immediately communicate with the affected employee(s) payment alternatives so that wages are not delayed.

 The Employer shall have the option to use electronic pay records and Records of Employment.
 Upon request from an Employee that does not have the capability to access electronic records, printed pay records shall be issued.
-Upon request, a printed Record of Employment will be issued.

-- 8.03 The term "regular hourly rate of pay" as used in this Agreement, shall mean the actual hourly rate of pay the Employee has been receiving for work performed. - 8.04 (a) If an Employee is laid off or discharged, 1 hour's notice shall be sufficient, 1 hour's pay may be given in lieu of notice.
+- 8.03 The term "regular hourly rate of pay" as used in this Agreement, shall mean the actual hourly rate of pay the Employee has been receiving for work performed. - 8.04 (a) If an Employee is laid off or discharged, I hour's notice shall be sufficient, I hour's pay may be given in lieu of notice.
 No notice is required for termination for just cause. - (b) On proper notice of termination, the Employer shall pay all monies due together with all records and separation slip within 2 working days by 1 of the methods noted in Clause 8.03.
-If mailed, it shall be by Registered mail.
+If mailed, it shall be by Registered mail. - 8.05 If an Employee quits they shall give their Supervisor I hour's notice and their pay shall be mailed to them by Registered mail or given to them at the central pay office of the Employer on the next regular pay day.